-On February 6, 2012, in response to requests for government to government consultations by the CIMMC and Native Village of Eklutna, NMFS met with representatives from these two groups and a representative from the Ninilchik to discuss the IHA request from Apache.
-At this meeting, NMFS explained the MMPA's public process for issuing IHA.
-The Alaska Natives explained their concerns about Cook Inlet beluga whales and expressed an interest in greater coordination with NMFS on issues that impact tribal concerns.
+On February 6, 2012, in response to requests for government-to-government consultations by the CIMMC and Native Village of Eklutna, NMFS met with representatives of these two groups and a representative from the Ninilchik.
+We engaged in a discussion about the proposed IHA for Area 1, the MMPA process for issuing an IHA, concerns regarding Cook Inlet beluga whales, and how to achieve greater coordination with NMFS on issues that impact tribal concerns.
+Following the publication of the proposed IHA, NMFS contacted the local Native Villages to inform them of the availability of the Federal Register notice and the opening of the public comment period.